Robaire/MAPLE/README.md

 - `uv sync`: Install dependencies
 - `uvx pre-commit install`: Install [pre-commit](https://pre-commit.com/) git hooks

 FastSAM requires model weights that are too large to be stored on GitHub.
 Download the weights using `uv run ./scripts/fastsam_checkpoint.py`.
-This will place the weights in the correct location.
+This will place the weights in the correct location (`resources/FastSAM-x.pt`).

+ORBSLAM requires a vocabulary file that is too large to be stored on GitHub raw.
+Extract the vocabulary file using `uv run ./scripts/orbslam_vocab.py`.
+This will extract the vocabulary file to the correct location (`resoucres/ORBvoc.txt`).

 # Optional Setup
 If using [Visual Studio Code](https://code.visualstudio.com/) the following extensions are recommended: